getpatchwork/patchwork/docs/deployment/installation.md

 thus there are many ways to go about this.
 Some of these ways are discussed below.

-### Postfix
+### IMAP/POP3

+The easiest option for getting mail into Patchwork is to use an existing email address in combination with a mail retriever like [getmail][ref-getmail], which will download mails from your inbox and pass them to Patchwork for processing. getmail is easy to set up and configure: to begin, you need to install it:

+    $ sudo apt-get install getmail4

+Once installed, you should configure it, sustituting your own configuration details where required below:

+    $ sudo cat << EOF > /etc/getmail/user@example.com/getmailrc
+    [retriever]
+    type = SimpleIMAPSSLRetriever
+    server = imap.example.com
+    port = 993
+    username = XXX
+    password = XXX
+    mailboxes = ALL

+    [destination]
+    # we configure Patchwork as a "mail delivery agent", in that it will
+    # handle our mails
+    type = MDA_external
+    path = /opt/patchwork/patchwork/bin/parsemail.sh

+    [options]
+    # retrieve only new emails
+    read_all = false
+    # do not add a Delivered-To: header field
+    delivered_to = false
+    # do not add a Received: header field
+    received = false
+    EOF

+Validate that this works as expected by starting `getmail`:

+    $ getmail --getmaildir=/etc/getmail/user@example.com --idle INBOX

+If everything works as expected, you can create a systemd script to ensure this starts on boot:

+    $ sudo cat << EOF > /etc/systemd/system/getmail.service
+    [Unit]
+    Description=Getmail for user@example.com

+    [Service]
+    User=pathwork
+    ExecStart=/usr/bin/getmail --getmaildir=/etc/getmail/user@example.com --idle INBOX
+    Restart=always

+    [Install]
+    WantedBy=multi-user.target
+    EOF

+And start the service:

+    $ sudo systemctl start getmail
+    $ sudo systemctl status getmail

+### Mail Transfer Agent (MTA)

-The most flexible option is to configure our own mail transfer agent (MTA) and Postfix is as good a choice as any.
+The most flexible option is to configure our own mail transfer agent (MTA) or "email server".
+There are many options, of which [Postfix][ref-postfix] is one.
 While we don't cover setting up Postfix here (it's complicated and there are many guides already available), Patchwork does include a script to take received mails and create the relevant entries in Patchwork for you.
 To use this, you should configure your system to forward all emails to a given localpart (the bit before the `@`) to this script.
-Using the `patchwork` localpart (e.g. `patchwork@example.com`) you can do this like
+Using the `patchwork` localpart (e.g. `patchwork@example.com`) you can do this like so:
-so:

     $ sudo cat << EOF > /etc/aliases
     patchwork: "|/opt/patchwork/patchwork/bin/parsemail.sh"